Updated 9.22.23: New models added.

 Prices accurate at time of writing

-The Ruger 10/22 is one of the best all-around .22 LR rifles on the market, so you’ll see it everywhere.
-It is reliable, easy to shoot, and semi-automatic, all of which make shooting this gun a fun time.
+The Ruger 10/22 is one of the best all-around .22 LR rifles on the market, and you’ll see it everywhere.
+It is a reliable, easy-to-shoot, semi-automatic rifle, all of which make shooting this gun a fun time.

 There are numerous versions, so you can find one to fit your specific needs.

-For example, they have a competition version with a sweet-looking barrel, a takedown version (this separates into two pieces and fits in a bag for easy carrying), a standard carbine, and more.
+For example, they have a competition version with a sweet-looking barrel, a takedown version (this separates into two pieces and fits in a bag for easy storage), a standard carbine, and more.

 Prices accurate at time of writing